Goodies (Ciara album): Commercial performance

 Goodies debuted at number three on the US Billboard 200 chart, selling 124,750 copies in its first week.
 The album also topped the Top R&B/Hip-Hop Albums chart, before being dethroned by the Usher's Confessions.
 In its second week, the album dropped to number 10 on the chart, selling 66,000 more copies.
 The album spent a total of 71 weeks on the chart.
 On October 10, 2006, the album was triple platinum by the Recording Industry Association of America (RIAA) for shipments of over three million copies in the United States.
 As of June 2010, the album has sold 2.7 million copies in the US.

 In Canada, the album debuted at number 35 on the Canadian Albums Chart.
 The album was eventually certified platinum by Music Canada for sales of over 100,000 copies in Canada.

 In the United Kingdom, the album charted at 26 in on the UK Albums Chart, and spent 20 weeks on the chart.
 The album was certified gold by the British Phonographic Industry (BPI) for sales of over 100,000 copies in the UK.
 The album also charted moderately in other countries, including the top 40 on the New Zealand Albums Chart and Irish Albums Chart.

-Legacy
+Legacy and vinyl reissue

 Following the release of her debut single "Goodies", Ciara was dubbed the Princess of Crunk&B by various media outlets.